ksu-cs-textbooks/cc410/content/y-milestones/05-event-driven-programming.md

 {{% notice tip %}}

-It may be helpful to maintain a hash map or dictionary in the `SidebarPanel` class that associates nodes in the GUI tree element with the actual `OrderItem` instances that they represent.
+It may be helpful to maintain a hash map or dictionary in the `SidebarPanel` class that associates nodes in the GUI tree element with the actual `Food` instances that they represent.

 {{% /notice %}}